elchs/LetoDBf/Readme.txt

  no more IPaddress:port prefix more.
 This is a hint for experienced LetoDB users to think about.

-      5.2 Filters
+      5.2 Filters and Relations

+      5.2,1 Filters

  The filter is established usually: by the SET FILTER TO command or by calling DbSetFilter() function.
- The filter expression which can be executed at the server is called optimized.
+ Most important param of DbSetFilter() is the expression, the second param: DbSetFilter( bBlock, cExpression ) as only this can be transmitted to the server. ( codeblocks are not exchangeable between applications ) The filter expression which can be executed at the server is called optimized.
  If the filter can't be executed on the server, it is called: not optimized.
-Such filter is slow as from the server all records must be received, wand the nthe client have to discard all the invalid ones.
+Such filter is slow as from the server all records must be received, and the client have to discard all the invalid records.

  To set the optimized filter, it is necessary, that in the expression is solely executable for the server.
  So all the functions therein, like standarf Str(), Upper(), DToS() etc must be known to the server.